is having to choose between

 “He was an accomplice!”

 standing in the rear of the elevator, glancing uneasily between the two.
-Their voices had systematically risen
+The

 attempting to squelch the increasing blaze before it got completely out of